Haunted Cars That Changed the World

 James Dean’s beloved Porsche 550 Spyder, nicknamed his “Little Bastard”, has a number of disturbing stories attached to it beyond the young actor’s untimely demise.
 Eerily prescient, fellow actor Alec Guinness warned Dean that “if you get in that Porsche, you’ll be dead by next week”.
 One week to the day, Dean collided with a station wagon in a fatal accident while driving the potentially haunted car.

-What remained of the ill fated car was salvaged by Californian physician William Eschrich, who used the engine in his own Lotus racing car and lent parts to a friend known only as “Dr. McHenry.”
+What remained of the ill-fated car was salvaged by Californian physician William Eschrich, who used the engine in his own Lotus racing car and lent parts to a friend known only as “Dr. McHenry.”
 Disturbingly, McHenry later lost his life when his car, in which parts of Dean’s Porsche were incorporated, went out of control.
 Eschrich himself also experienced a number of close calls while driving his modified Lotus.

 The car that saw the start of WW1

 In 1914, the Gräf & Stift touring car witnessed the assassination of Austria’s Archduke Franz Ferdinand, the act which sparked the First World War.
-While this event, world-changing as it was, does not seem supernatural in origin, according to motor1 the car played host to many deaths in following years.
+While this event, world-changing as it was, does not seem supernatural in origin, according to motor1 the car played host to many deaths in the following years.
 The car changed hands 12 times after the Archduke’s death.
 Misfortune befell 11 of the 12 subsequent owners, each experiencing death or serious injury behind the wheel of the cursed car.
 While the twelfth owner escaped any physical injury, he fell insane shortly after the purchase, spending the rest of his life in an asylum.

 These stories and many more like them highlight an explosion of unexplainable and disturbing happenings since the dawn of the automotive age.
 From disappearing buses to haunted cars that take the lives of those who drive them, there’s no shortage of potential hauntings.
 That these tales arguably outnumber those of haunted houses would put any driver on edge.